 (ii) before the agreement is entered into, the Housing Authority determines, as the result of an assessment carried out under section 71D of the Act, that the tenant is not eligible to reside in social housing premises or to reside in the class of social housing premises to which the agreement relates.

 [Regulation 12C inserted: Gazette 3 May 2013 p.
 1754-5.]

+12CA.
+Prescribed person for s.
+71AB(2)(d)(vi) of Act

+For the purposes of section 71AB(2)(d)(vi) of the Act, the following are prescribed —

+(a) a person in charge of an Aboriginal legal, health or welfare organisation;

+(b) an officer as defined in the Children and Community Services Act 2004 section 3 who is authorised for the purposes of this paragraph by the CEO as defined in that section;

+(c) a person employed as a family support worker by another person with whom the Minister administering the Children and Community Services Act 2004 has entered into an agreement under section 15 of that Act.

+[Regulation 12CA inserted: Gazette 9 Apr 2019 p.
+1044.]

 12D.
 Manner prescribed for purposes of section 79(3)(b) of Act